Rajinder Singh (brigadier)

 On 30 December 1949, he was posthumously awarded Maha Vir Chakra, independent India’s second highest military decoration.
 He was the first Indian to receive the honour.

 Early life

-Rajinder Singh was born on 14 June 1899 in Bagoona village (now Rajinderpura, Samba district) in a military Dogra family.
+Rajinder Singh was born on 14 June 1899 in Bagoona village (now Rajinderpura, Samba district) in a military Dogra Rajput family.
 His ancestor General Baj Singh had died serving under Maharaja Gulab Singh.
 His grandfather Hamir Singh and father Subedar Lakha Singh were both war veterans.
 Rajinder Singh was brought up by an uncle, Lt.
 Colonel Govind Singh, since he was a small child.
 Singh passed out from Prince of Wales College (now GGM Science College) in Jammu in 1921.

 Military career

 Rajinder Singh was commissioned on 14 June 1921, in to the Jammu and Kashmir State Forces as a Second Lieutenant.
 On 25 September 1947, he took over charge as Chief of Army Staff of the Jammu and Kashmir State Forces from Major General H. L. Scott.